Friday, May 27, 2022

 But above all the human benefits attached to the yovel, there is a greater significance to its proclamation; a significance that at the same time also forms a ‘Divine paradox’ so typical of Hebraic logic.
 In 25:23 we read: “And the land shall not be sold in perpetuity; for the land is Mine; for you are aliens and tenants with Me".
 "Perpetuity" here is “tzmi'toot”, stemming from the root tz.m.t (tzadi, mem, tav) which is to “end, put an end to something" or “freeze assets”.
 Thus, reverting property to its original owner demonstrates the fact that it actually belongs to… YHVH, as we just learned from the above-cited Psalm.
 And as much as the Torah stresses ownership rights, it also reminds us, almost in the same breath, who the real Owner is and that “we have no permanent city here, but we seek the one to come" (Hebrews 13:14).

 Another aspect of the yovel is redemption, “geula”, whose primary meaning is "kin" (denoted by “go’el”).
-It is the next-of-kin's duty to buy back that which a member of the family has lost - or perhaps even the family member himself if he had been conscripted to slavery.
+The next-of-kin must buy back that which a member of the family has lost - or perhaps even the family member himself if he had been conscripted to slavery.
 In the case of a Hebrew slave, he is to be released on the yovel, “because they are My servants, whom I have brought out from the land of Egypt" (25:42 italics added).
 This verse is set in the context of the release of (other) slaves (25:44ff).
 Biblical Hebrew for "slave" and "servant" is one and the same - e'ved - from the root e.v.d (ayin, vet/bet, dalet), meaning "work" or "labor" (and also rendering service to, or worship of, YHVH).

 Some of the word meanings were gleaned from: